 - Create a website, applying design features.

 - Create hypertext links to other pages or sites.

-- Proofread, edit, and test a Web site for functionality.
+- Test a website for functionality.

-- Critique a Web site, according to accepted Web design principles.
+- Critique a website, according to accepted web design principles.

 Maintaining, Managing, and Troubleshooting Systems